 Front vs. Back Closure

 Front closure bras are easy to put on and take off, but because you can’t alter the snugness of the band, it is a bit difficult to achieve the right fit.
 But be careful with the front closure bras.
 They may be flattering, but the pectus carinatum situation makes it difficult.
-A back-closure bra provides extra options for cup form and spacing, as well as band adjustment.
+A back-closure bra provides extra options for cup form, spacing, and band adjustment.

 Compression vs. Encapsulation